The Waxwings: Formation

-Previously, Fertita, Romano and Peyok had played together in the shoegaze band Glider along with The Sights' Mike Trombley.
+Previously, Romano and Peyok had played together in the shoegaze band Glider along with The Sights' Mike Trombley.

 Low to the Ground

 While working at Off the Record, Fertita met Bob Salerno, the head of Chicago's Bobsled Records, while he was in Detroit searching for bands to sign.
 Fertita recommended music from Detroit bands The Go and The White Stripes, but did not mention that he was also a musician.
 A few months later, Salerno contacted Fertita, expressing interest in the Waxwings.
 The Waxwings signed with Bobsled Records and began work on their debut album, Low to the Ground, recorded at Terrarium Studios in Minneapolis, Minnesota with Bryan Hanna.

 The album was released on May 2, 2000, to positive reviews from critics: